owlbarn/owlbarn.github.io/_sources/chapter/cgraph_intro.rst.txt

 Why the magic can happen?
 Simply put, the injected computation graph stack provides an abstraction layer similar to symbolic maths.
 The original eager evaluation becomes symbolic operation (or graph construction) therefore they can be lazily evaluated.

 The shape inference functionality is able to infer the data shape of every node in a graph from its input.
 This allows Owl to calculate how much memory is required to evaluate the graph and pre-allocate this space.
-Owl can further track the reference number of each function node and reuse the allocated memory as much as possible, which reduces both memory footprint but Garbage Collector (GC) overhead, significantly improves the computation speed.
+Owl can further track the reference number of each function node and reuse the allocated memory as much as possible, which reduces both memory footprint and Garbage Collector (GC) overhead, significantly improves the computation speed.

 The Optimiser functor searches for various structural patterns in a graph, removes unnecessary computations and fusing computation nodes if possible.
 All the patterns are defined in `owl_computation_optimiser.ml <https://github.com/owlbarn/owl/blob/master/src/base/compute/owl_computation_optimiser.ml>`_, and it is very straightforward to plug in more patterns to extend Optimiser's capability.
 Here are some example patterns.